How to Challenge Wrongful Coverage Denials

 Facing a Denied Claim

 California has some of the strongest consumer protection laws in the country.
-The state’s Insurance Code and regulations from the Department of Insurance set strict standards for insurance companies.
-For example, insurers must:
+The California Fair Claims Settlement Practices Regulations require insurers to:

 - Avoid unfair or deceptive practices